Skip to contents

 Value

-A ps_trunc object (numeric vector).
+A ps_trunc object (numeric vector or matrix).
 It has an attribute ps_trunc_meta storing fields like method, lower_bound, and upper_bound.

 Details